 The point is, with Version 1, we made the entire package extremely adaptable and extensible for you to get done what you need without making decisions for you.

+Have fun, and happy coding. sanic-jwt Documentation, Release 1.1.4

+lave fun, and happy coding.

-sanic-jwt Documentation, Release 1.0.2 Have fun, and happy coding.
+Have fun, and happy coding.